 All there is to know about MATCH

-MATCH, which was created and managed by MasterCard but is used and shared by all credit card brands, is a blacklist that prevent merchants with excessive chargebacks and high-risk accounts from opening an account with another credit card processor.
+MATCH, which was created and managed by MasterCard, is now used and shared by all credit card brands.
+The MATCH list is a blacklist that prevents merchants with excessive chargebacks and high-risk accounts from opening an account with another credit card processor.
 The list is a database of information about business, their owners, and the reasons and/or codes for why they were placed on a TMF.
 The database aims to prevent other processors from granting merchant accounts to businesses that are bad news.
 Acquiring banks have the power to add or remove businesses from the database when justified.

 The reasons for being added to the MATCH database can range from excessive chargebacks to money laundering.